lpuentes19/CoupleWars/README.md

 * Swift
 * Firebase
 * FirebaseAuth
+* FirebaseDatabase
 * UIKIT
 * CocoaPods
-* Core Location

 ### Features
-* Sign in flow.
+* Sign in, create account, and forgot password flow.
-* Core Location is used so the user can share their argument/debate to other users near them.
-* User can create a username that will be shown to others.
+* Users can create a post and have it appear in the feed which is visible to all Users.
-* The ability to vote on each post.
+* The ability to "like" posts.

 ### Disclaimer
 Cuple Wars is a personal project created to learn and practice iOS development.
 It is currently open source to use as a resource for Swift development.